LuizAPJunior/nft-preview-card/README.md

 ### What I learned

-I learned how to use svg files as icons and how to get better responsive page using max-width and unit sizes like em and rem.
+I learned how to use svg files as icons and how to get better on building responsive layouts using max-width and unit sizes like em and rem:

-To see how you can add code snippets, see below:

 ```css